 The City of Arvada (the City) and the Authority continue to work with a developer for a transitoriented development on the nine acre site just south of Olde Town.
 The Residences at Olde Town Station will add 252 additional units to this area.
 This project was on hold as a community group that opposed the development was in litigation with the City.
-The City had a favorable ruling from the Jefferson County District Court; however, the community group appealed the decision to the Colorado Court of Appeals.
-In 2020, the Court of Appeals reversed the decision of the Jefferson County District Court and found in favor of the community group.
-However, as a result of subsequent final land use approvals, the project should break ground in the summer of 2021.
+The City had a favorable ruling; however, the community group appealed the decision.
+In 2020 the appeal was denied and this project should break ground in the summer of 2021.
 Another phase of this development is construction of a hotel and 15,000 square feet of retail space.
 The developer submitted the preliminary development plan in 2019; however this project is currently on hold due to the COVID-19 pandemic.